GuvaCode/ray4laz/README.md

 clone this repository, then use 'fpc-wrapper.sh' or 'fpc-wrapper.bat' as your compiler. this script automatically feeds fpc with the necessary arguments.

-Usage examples for getting started quickly
+usage examples for getting started quickly
 --------

 [Raylib Platformer Game Created with Lazarus and Raster Master](https://www.youtube.com/watch?v=DhdHi7fPkhk)